Skip to content ↓

 Uniform and Appearance Card

-• You must carry you Uniform and Appearance card at all times, it contains a brief summary of the full rules detailed here.
-You will receive one mark on the card for incorrect uniform.
-You will receive a detention if:
+Students must carry a Uniform and Appearance card at all times; it contains a brief summary of the rules detailed here.
+They will receive one mark on the card for incorrect uniform.
+They will receive a detention if

-• You do not produce the card when asked
+• They do not produce the card when asked

 Hair

-Extremes of hairstyles, including shaven heads (below a number 3), tramlines or unnaturally coloured or multicoloured hair are not acceptable.
-Students with extreme hairstyles will work in isolation until the situation is rectified.
+Extremes of hairstyles, including shaven heads (below a number 2), tramlines or unnaturally coloured hair are not acceptable.

 Dress for Science and Technology